fish-shell/fish-shell/doc_src/tutorial.rst

     > echo $status
     1

 This indicates how the command fared - 0 usually means success, while the others signify kinds of failure.
-For instance fish's ``set --query`` returns the number of variables it queried that weren't set - ``set --query PATH`` usually returns 0, ``set --query arglbargl boogagoogoo`` usually returns 2.
+For instance ghoti's ``set --query`` returns the number of variables it queried that weren't set - ``set --query PATH`` usually returns 0, ``set --query arglbargl boogagoogoo`` usually returns 2.

 There is also a ``$pipestatus`` list variable for the exit statuses [#]_ of processes in a pipe.